-Vicki Gunvalson And Brooks Ayers 2017: ‘RHOC’ Star Has Given Up On Getting The Truth?
+Vicki Gunvalson And Brooks Ayers 2017: Has ‘RHOC’ Star Given Up On Getting The Truth?

 — People Home (@PeopleHome) January 8, 2017

 “We get that you were lied to.
 However, your cover-up of the lies is the problem.
-Take responsibility,” a person wrote to Vicki, acknowledging that she herself had been lied to but criticized the way she handled the fall-out of everything, to which Vicki Gunvalson replied, “It’s been over 2 years ago & I will never know the truth from that man.
+Take responsibility,” a person wrote to Vicki, acknowledging that she herself had been lied to but criticized the way she handled the fall-out of everything.

+Vicki Gunvalson replied, “It’s been over 2 years ago & I will never know the truth from that man.
 Has nothing to do with you!
 It’s over.”

 But Gunvalson does have her supporters, who believe she’s innocent.
 And these followers could be the reason why she could return to The Real Housewives of Orange County.